chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/probability-models/overview.md

    1. Use cross-validation to characterize prediction errors (splitting data into subsets and fit/train model using subsets not used in other parts of the model)
    2. Error measures: Mean Squared Error for continuous variables; misclassification rates for binary or discrete variables
 4. Use model to make predictions and characterize remaining uncertainties
-   1. A probabilisitic prediction is a probability distribution
+   1. A probabilistic prediction is a probability distribution
 5. Apply the model to decisions

 # Useful Probability Models
 These are all probability models because they all calculate conditional probabilities for outputs given observed inputs.

 ## Probability distribution models
-- Bionomial distribution (2 outcomes)
+- Binomial distribution (2 outcomes)
 - Normal distribution (continuous outcome, sums of independent random variables)
 - Poisson distribution (count outcome, number of rare events)